Updated: Jan 23

 Track 9: Oppa

 Oppa blends 80s pop with modern hip-hop, serving up-to-date verses and a throwback hook.
-The childish pre-chorus and brief breakdown restrain Oppa from reaching its full potential, but Hyerim counters those moments with charismatic rapping and a fun, dance-along chorus.
+The childish pre-chorus and trap-inspired breakdown restrain Oppa from reaching its full potential, but Hyerim counters those moments with charismatic rapping and a fun, dance-along chorus.

 Track 10: Faded Love